Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability: Model and Performance Metrics

 The goal of this paper is to derive the distribution rule $f$ that optimizes the performance of the emergent collective behavior.
 Here, we focus on the concept of pure Nash equilibrium as a model for this emergent collective behavior \cite{Nash50}.
 A pure Nash equilibrium, which we will henceforth refer to as just an equilibrium, is defined as an allocation $a^{\rm ne} \in \aee$ such that for all $i \in N$ and for all $a_i\in\aee_i$, we have

-In essence, an equilibrium represents an allocation for which no single agent has a unilateral incentive to alter its covering choice given the choices of the other agents.
-It is important to highlight that an equilibrium might not exist in a general game $G$.
-Nevertheless, when restricting attention to the class of games with utility functions defined in \eqref{eq:ut}, an equilibrium is guaranteed to exist as the resulting game is known to be a congestion game \cite{Monderer96}.\footnote{There is a rich body of literature that provides distributed decision-making mechanisms that ensures the emergent collective behavior will reach an equilibrium for the class of games considered in this paper \cite{you,you2,fudlev,marden05-jsfp-journal,marsha2013}.
+In essence, an equilibrium represents an allocation for which no single agent has a unilateral incentive to alter its covering choice given the choices of the other agents. \DP{ It is important to highlight that an equilibrium might not exist in a general game; however, when restricting attention to a covering game as defined above, an equilibrium is guaranteed to exist as the resulting game is known to be a congestion game \cite{Monderer96}.}\footnote{There is a rich body of literature that provides distributed algorithms that can coordinate the agents to an equilibrium for the class of games considered in this paper \cite{you,you2,fudlev,marden05-jsfp-journal,marsha2013}.
 However, we will not discuss such results due to space considerations.}